ryanw2961/csci3022_Wills/resources/syllabus.md

 **Course Participation**: Occasionally we will solve a short (5-10 minutes) tutorial problem as a class either on paper which you will submit at the end of class, or as a quick Moodle quiz.
 Your course participation grade will be determined by 80% of the given tutorial problems (e.g. if we give 10 tutorial problems we will drop two of them.)
 Dropped tutorial problems are to account for routine absences like minor illnesses and other unavoidable events.
 You may not make up tutorial problems except in very extreme circumstances.
 Attempts to subvert the integrity of participation assignments will be considered an Honor Code violation and will be met with measurable consequences.

-**Exams**: There will be an evening midterm on February 28th (6:30 to 7:50 PM) and a final exam given during the university scheduled final examination time.
+**Exams**: There will be an evening midterm on October 10th (Tentatively from 6:30 to 7:50 PM) and a final exam given during the university scheduled final examination time.
 The final exam will be **cumulative** but will emphasize material covered after the midterm.
 Note that due to university regulations, **final exams can only be rescheduled due to official university excused absences**.
 Please plan your holiday travel accordingly.

 **Practicum**: You will be given a practicum during the last week of the semester.
 This will be like a cumulative larger homework assignment where you show off all of the skills that you have learned in the course.
 The practicum must be completed **completely independently**.
 You may not discuss your solutions with anyone else in the class.